Myxarium nucleatum

 Myxarium nucleatum is a species of fungus in the family Hyaloriaceae.
 In the UK, it has been given the recommended English name of crystal brain.
-Basidiocarps (fruit bodies) are watery white, pustular or lobed, and gelatinous with small, white, mineral inclusions visible to the naked eye.
+The fruit bodies are watery white, pustular or lobed, and gelatinous with small, white, mineral inclusions visible to the naked eye.
 It is a common, wood-rotting species in Europe, typically growing on dead attached or fallen branches of broadleaf trees.
 It is currently not clear whether collections from North America (where it is called granular jelly roll) and elsewhere represent the same species.

 Taxonomy

 History

 The species was originally described by Karl Friedrich Wilhelm Wallroth in 1833, who found it growing on hawthorn in Germany.
 He placed it in his new genus Myxarium based on its visible white inclusions which he interpreted as spores.
 Wallroth noted its similarity to Tremella nucleata, but nonetheless described Myxarium nucleatum as a new and separate species, using the same epithet.

 Lewis David von Schweinitz had previously described Tremella nucleata from the United States, a species that was later transferred to the genus Exidia by Burt.
 Many subsequent publications, summarized by Donk (1966) and Reid (1970), discussed whether the European Myxarium nucleatum is conspecific with the American Exidia nucleata.
 The consensus, based on morphological similarity, was that they are the same.